Due to customs being closed for the holidays, shipping will resume on Feb 22.

 Layer 0 is your default Mac layer.

-Layer 2 is set up for Windows layer.
+Layer 2 is set up for the Windows layer.

 Assign DF(2) to a specific key (e.g., the Fn key), pressing the Fn key will temporarily set Layer 2 as the default layer, meaning all keys will follow the Windows layout.
 Once the keyboard is powered off or reset, this setting will be canceled, and the default layer will revert to Layer 0.